Joshua doesn't want to do it any more - Whyte

 Speaking at the post-fight press conference, he said: "You land one shot and the fighter is looking like they're looking to go and then you go rushing in for another shot and they're not there for the taking.

 "If I see a wounded animal, I'm going to go in for the kill.
-If it was the 13th round of 15 rounds he wouldn't have survived."Mike Tyson went 12 rounds with people like Pinklon Thomas and Tony Tucker, so what's wrong with me going 12 rounds?"
+If it was the 13th round of 15, he wouldn't have survived.

+"Mike Tyson went 12 rounds with people like Pinklon Thomas and Tony Tucker, so what's wrong with me going 12 rounds?"

 'There's a lot of haters' - Joshua

-Former super-middleweight champion Carl Froch questioned Joshua's capability to recapture a world title.
+Former super-middleweight champion Carl Froch questioned Joshua's ability to recapture a world title.

 "In the ring at world-title level he's been there, done the business," Froch said.
 "Now I don't know.
+What motivates him?

-What motivates him?"He wants the money.
+"He wants the money.
 I don't understand why he's fighting.
 I just don't.
 It's a dangerous sport.
-Money can't be the motivation when you've earned over £100m."I've not seen anything in that performance that he wants to be a world champion again."
+Money can't be the motivation when you've earned over £100m.

+"I've not seen anything in that performance that he wants to be a world champion again."

 Addressing criticism from other fighters, Joshua said: "All these fighters are haters, pure haters.
 I don't expect them to like me, I don't like them either.